Carnegie Mellon University

 • Mechanical Engineering (24)

-*Note that the courses 39-699 and 18-994 can be counted towards an elective requirement only.
+*Note that the courses 39-699 and 18-994 can be counted toward an elective requirement only.

-36 units (for the course option) or 24 units (for the project option) of coursework (600 level or above) can be from the following programs (shown under their parent college) or individually approved courses:
+36 units (or 24 units for the intensive project option) of coursework (600 level or above) can be from the following programs (shown under their parent college) or individually approved courses:

 College of Engineering